apburton84/godspeed/README.md

 ## Usage

 - **Custom Transformation**: Define your custom transformation function that takes a line of text as input and returns the transformed line.
 This function can perform any operation you need, such as text manipulation, data extraction, or filtering.
-- **Process Stream**: Use the TextStreamProcessor class to process the text stream.
+- **Process Stream**: Use the `godspeed()` function to process the text stream.
 Provide the input and output file handles along with your custom transformation function.
 - **Efficient Processing**: The library processes the text stream line by line, minimizing memory usage.
 It's suitable for situations where loading the entire text data into memory is not feasible.

 ## Example